0xEljh/backsim/README.md

 - **Stay minimal**: Provide backtesting essentials with a modular design.
 It will attempt to thread the needle between offering sufficient out of the box functionality and yet keeping features optional/modular and extensible.
 - **Stay flexible**: Use simple data interfaces so you can bring your own data, transformations, and charting tools.
 - **Offer clarity**: Keep the code readable and well-documented, making it easy to extend or optimize.
+- **Be strategy-first**: Allow the user to "drop in" their strategy logic without having to make data transforms to fit the framework.

 ### Features